awsdocs/amazon-workdocs-user-guide/doc_source/uninstall.md

    Do one of the following:
 **Windows**
-In Windows, open the Notifications pane, choose the Amazon WorkDocs Drive icon, choose the gear icon, then choose **Quit Amazon WorkDocs Drive**\.
+Open the Amazon WorkDocs Drive settings and choose **Quit Amazon WorkDocs Drive**\.
+If you don't remember how to open the settings, see [Opening the Amazon WorkDocs Drive settings in Microsoft Windows](open-wdd-settings.md)\.
 **macOS**
 On the menu bar, choose the Amazon WorkDocs Drive icon, choose the gear icon, then choose **Quit Amazon Workdocs Drive**\.